ucb-stat133/stat133-fall-2019/labs/lab03-dplyr-basics.md

 -   display the name, team, and salary, of the top-5 highest paid players

--   display the name, team, and salary, for the top-5 highest paid players

 -   display the name, team, and points3, of the top 10 three-point players

 -   create a data frame `gsw_mpg` of GSW players, that contains variables for player name, experience, and `min_per_game` (minutes per game), sorted by `min_per_game` (in descending order)